-Make Your Australian Wedding Ceremony Easy
+Easy Australian Wedding Ceremony Planning

-Get the Right Information for Wedding Ceremonies in Australia
+Get the Right Information

 Who can marry in Australia?

+This is not a requirement.
 You and your partner can marry on the day you arrive in Australia.
 If you wish to remain in Australia as a resident following your marriage, then you must have the relevant visa.

 Do Registered Marriage Celebrants conduct legal weddings in Australia?